APA Corporation [APA] stock Upgrade by Scotiabank analyst, price target now $36

 Reflecting on the efficiency of the workforce at the company, APA Corporation [APA] managed to generate an average of -$2,139,085 per employee.
 Receivables Turnover for the company is 4.50 with a Total Asset Turnover recorded at a value of 0.29.APA Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.90 and a Current Ratio set at 1.20.

-With the latest financial reports released by the company, APA Corporation posted -0.05/share EPS, while the average EPS was predicted by analysts to be reported at -0.11/share.
-When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 54.50%.
+With the latest financial reports released by the company, APA Corporation posted -0.16/share EPS, while the average EPS was predicted by analysts to be reported at -0.35/share.
+When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 54.30%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for APA.

 >> 7 Top Picks for the Post-Pandemic Economy <<